Soopro/simba/theme/content/features-detail.md

 Date: '2012-06-02'
 Priority: 0
 Status: 1
-Template: page-extend
+Template: page
+Bg:
+  class: 'invert-color'
 Title: Order our services now
-Bg:
-  class: 'bg-primary'
 */
 <p>To order our services, you must be a start-up brand in the new retail space.
 At present, the domain we can provide services is limited to Jiangsu, Zhejiang and Shanghai.
 By the way, We only negotiate with the founder member of the company.</p>
 <a class="btn btn-secondary" href="mailto:one@soopro.com">Contact Us</a>